RiverRuby/halo2-lib-wasm/README.md

 ### Generating params

-You'll need first need to download the KZG params from Hermez's trusted setup.
-I remember Axiom posting them somewhere at some point, but I actually can't find them anymore; message me and I can send you a copy.
-Then, place them into the `halo2-ecc/params` directory.
-You'll then need to convert them into a form that's easily readible on the TypeScript side of things.
-To do that, run `cargo run` in the halo2-ecc repo.
-Finally, you'll need to move the generated `.bin` files to the `browser/public` directory so they can be accessed by the web page.
+To use the repo, you first need to download the KZG params from Hermez's trusted setup.
+I remember Axiom posting them somewhere at some point, but I actually can't find them anymore.
+Thankfully, I had the old ones saved, and have a script to convert them into a Typescript-readable format (accessible by placing the original params in `halo2-ecc/params` and running `cargo run` in the halo2-ecc repo).
+I've already added these .bin files to a personal S3 bucket for easier use, but please redeploy in your own setup!
+Don't depend on that bucket remaining up!

 ### Generating WASM